 The economic downturn over the past several years has led to an explosion of federal criminal prosecutions for fraud and other types of economic crimes.
-Just because someone loses money in a business, this does not mean that a crime took place.
-However, we are seeing more and more situations where a person involved in a failing business not only loses his or her money, they also face the prospect of a criminal charge.
+Just because someone loses money in a business, this does not mean that a federal crime took place.
+However, we are seeing more and more situations where a person involved in a failing business not only loses his or her money, but he or she also faces the prospect of a criminal charge in federal court.

 There are many different situations that can result in a federal prosecution for fraud or some other type of economic crime.
 In addition, the federal criminal code contains a number of provisions that prosecutors utilize in federal criminal cases.
 For examples, federal statutes have been utilized to bring federal prosecutions for alleged accounting fraud, bank, mail, and wire fraud, false or fraudulent statements in connection with a bankruptcy proceeding, fraudulent acts while using a computer, credit card fraud, forgery, defrauding a government agency, health care fraud, Medicare fraud, mortgage fraud, public corruption (or honest services fraud), securities fraud, and tax fraud.
 In each of these scenarios, however, the Government must prove that an individual acted with an "intent to defraud."
 Perhaps more than any other element, the element of "intent" is often, strongly contested in federal fraud prosecutions.